qinggao68/Denovo-project/README.md

 # Additional Information
 In my analysis, the dataset that I found on the Homeland Infrastructure Foudation-Level is not up-to-dated.
 As of now, Brookdale has already expanded into the proposed state that I recommended in my project, which is Oregon.
 And, the numbers of both closed and still open facilities may also not been up-to-dated.

+This project may serve more purpose for the healthcare sector, particularly companies whose M&A strategic rationale center around the growth rate of population, wealth income, % of insured, proximity to existing locations for chairside opportunities, and access to major hospital connection.

 # Project Scope
 1. Examine the dataset